 Borovets has been a winter playground since the late 19th century.
-Hemmed by evergreens, its 58km of mostly blue and red runs weave beneath Bulgaria’s mightiest peak, Mt Musala (2925m), reaching a height of 2560m.
+Hemmed by evergreens, its 36 miles (58km) of mostly blue and red runs weave beneath Bulgaria’s mightiest peak, Mt Musala reaching a height of 8398ft (2560m).

 High-season lift pass price: 300 lv (€153) per six days.

-Beneath Slovenia’s mythic Mt Triglav, believed by early slavs to be the home of a triple-headed deity, lies low-key Vogel Ski Resort.
-With 22km of blue (beginner) and red pistes, it’s hardly one of Europe’s big boys, nor is it reliably snow-sure: but Vogel’s a bargain, with unforgettable views of the Julian Alps.
+Beneath Slovenia’s mythic Mt Triglav, believed by early Slavs to be the home of a triple-headed deity, lies low-key Vogel Ski Resort.
+With 13 miles (22km) of blue (beginner) and red pistes, it’s hardly one of Europe’s biggest resorts, nor is it reliably snow-sure: but Vogel’s a bargain, with unforgettable views of the Julian Alps.

 High-season lift pass price: €153 per six days.

-How to get there: it’s a 90-minute drive from Ljubljana Airport or reduce costs with a train ride to Bohinjska Bistrica.
+How to get to Vogel: Vogel is a 90-minute drive from Ljubljana Airport, or reduce costs with a train ride to Bohinjska Bistrica.

-Sprawling across the France-Italy border, the gargantuan 440km Via Lattea (Milky Way) ski area has sheltered, tree-lined runs galore.
+Sprawling across the France-Italy border, the gargantuan 273 mile (440km) Via Lattea (Milky Way) ski area has sheltered, tree-lined runs galore.
 The lion’s share is on the Italian side, easily reached from Sauze d'Oulx.
-With two-thirds of pisted areas rated red (intermediate), this is primo terrain for intermediate skiers; and in a resort of this size, there’s always somewhere to see off the crowds.
+With two-thirds of posted areas rated red (intermediate), this is prime terrain for intermediate skiers; and in a resort of this size, there’s always somewhere to see off the crowds.

 Slovakia’s largest ski resort has high peaks and low prices.
-Jasná is a 49km spider’s web of pistes astride Mt Chopok (2024m), with around 20 speedy lifts, snow-making across more than half its area, a freeride zone and night skiing.
+Jasná is a 30 mile (49km) spider’s web of pistes astride Mt Chopok (6640ft/2024m), with around 20 speedy lifts, snow-making across more than half its area, a freeride zone and night skiing.